monchopena/bdunk/_posts/2014-04-25-mongodbreplica.markdown

-Date: 25 Apr 2014
+---
+layout: post
+title:  "MongoDB simple replicas"
+date:   2014-04-25 00:00:00 +0200
-Categories: systems, mongodb
+categories: systems, mongodb
-Summary: MongoDB simple replication 3 servers sample Read more: Show me more
+summary: MongoDB simple replication 3 servers sample

-# MongoDB simple replicas
+---

 If you don't have [Mongo DB][mongodb_web] this is a good moment to install it.
 In Debian you can do it: